ZJU-Automated-Reasoning-Group/arlib/arlib/smt/arith/README.md

 Implemented in MathSAT5.

 Basic idea: Abstraction/refinement to SMT(QF UFLA)
-- non-linear multiplication, sin() and exp() modeled by uninterpreted functions
+- Non-linear multiplication, sin() and exp() modeled by uninterpreted functions
-- incrementally axiomatized on demand by linear constraints
+- Incrementally axiomatized on demand by linear constraints

 1. Abstract a non-linear (e.g., QF_NRA) formula as a linear formula (QF_UFLRA)
 2. If the abstracted formula is UNSAT, then the original formula is also UNSAT